Štíty: Sport

 Štíty is known for its large freestyle skiing centre whose operator is the 2002 Olympic winner Aleš Valenta.

 Sights

-The landmark of Štíty is the parish Church of the Assumption of the Virgin Mary.
+The main landmark of Štíty is the Church of the Assumption of the Virgin Mary.
 Its predecessor was a wooden church from the mid-13th century, destroyed by Prussian army in 1744.
 The church was replaced by the current late Baroque structure built in 1755.
 The one-storey stone building of the rectory dates from 1794.

 The former town hall from the 16th century is one of the oldest houses in the town.
 The Renaissance town hall was modified into a Baroque burgher house in 1734.
-Today the house serves as an elementary art school and the seat of various associations.
+Today the house serves as a primary art school and the seat of various associations.